Samsung Galaxy S10e

 |Security||Side fingerprint sensor||Rear fingerprint sensor|

 Bigger differences can be found in the cameras.
 The main rear camera is effectively unchanged from the Galaxy S9, but it's the S10e's supporting set that's interesting.
-You get a brand new ultra-wide camera with a unique field of view that's just downright fun to shoot with, giving you a new perspective that you hardly get anywhere else — plus, it enables Live Focus portrait mode effects, if that's your sort of thing.
-The front-facing camera is also a new sensor, with a higher resolution, that will take your selfies to new levels, even though the Galaxy S9's is quite good as it is.
+You get an ultra-wide camera with a unique field of view that's just downright fun to shoot with, giving you a new perspective that you just don't get on the Galaxy S9 The front-facing camera is also has a higher resolution and will take your selfies to new levels, even though the Galaxy S9's is quite good as it is.

-It may be over a year old, but the Galaxy S9 is still a modern-feeling phone that's very capable — particularly when compared to the new base-level model of the lineup, the Galaxy S10e.
+It may be over two years old, but the Galaxy S9 is still a modern-feeling phone that's very capable — particularly when compared to the Galaxy S10e.

 Every part of the external hardware experience of the Galaxy S9 still feels modern.
 The materials quality, shape, design, fit-and-finish, and everything all down the list is comparable to the Galaxy S10e.
-Yes there are differences in look, but you won't feel short-changed by the older model.
-The display, too, is comparable — it's the last-generation panel, but it's actually higher resolution than the S10e and is still really good even by today's standards.
-Elsewhere in the hardware the headphone jack, microSD card slot, speakers and wired charging speed are all the same.
+Yes, there are differences in look, but you won't feel short-changed by the older model.
+The display, too, is comparable — it's an older panel, but it's actually higher resolution than the S10e and is still really good even by today's standards.
+Elsewhere in the hardware the headphone jack, microSD card slot, speakers, and wired charging speed are all the same.

 Size-wise, the two phones are basically the same.
 There are subtle differences in the dimensions, and the curved screen changes the feel, but if you're looking for a "compact" phone you're going to find it with both the Galaxy S9 and S10e.

 And realistically, in daily use, you aren't going to notice many differences between these two phones.
-With the Galaxy S9's update to Android 9 Pie with One UI, everything is basically the same on both phones.
-So between the size, performance, software and core features, you would be able to swap back and forth between the two with little (if any) pain.
+With the Galaxy S9's update to Android 10, everything is basically the same on both phones.
+So between the size, performance, software, and core features, you would be able to swap back and forth between the two with little (if any) pain.
 That bodes well for you if you're thinking about picking the Galaxy S9 for its lower price.
-The only real downside, software-wise, is that the S9 is nearing the end of its update lifecycle and is unlikely to get any major update beyond Android 10.
+The only real downside, software-wise, is that the S9 is at the end of its update lifecycle and is unlikely to get any major update beyond Android 10.

 If you're drawn to the Galaxy S10e for both its size and its lower price, there's an interesting argument to be made that you should consider the Galaxy S9.
-It's roughly the same size as the Galaxy S10e, offers much of the same experience, and is about $200 less because it's over a year old now.
+It's roughly the same size as the Galaxy S10e, offers much of the same experience, and is less money because of its age.
 However, if you're comparing apples-to-apples on 128GB storage models, rather than the Galaxy S9's base 64GB, the value fades a tad — it just depends how much weight you put on internal storage.

 The Galaxy S10e is a proper successor to the Galaxy S9; it just isn't dramatically improved.
 You get better specs, a new ultra-wide camera, better front-facing camera, and the expectation of stronger longterm performance.
 It's a better phone, it just costs more as a result..

-A lot of what makes the Galaxy S10e appealing can be found for a couple hundred dollars less in the S9.
+A lot of what makes the Galaxy S10e appealing can be found for less money in the S9.
 You get the same core experience, even with the main camera.
-You miss out on a few hardware upgrades and the new ultra-wide camera, but for hundreds less you can easily justify saving your money.
+You miss out on a few hardware upgrades and the new ultra-wide camera, but for for tighter budgets, it's worth a look.